jdimauro/witch-lights/README.md

 (TODO: detail shot of 74HCT125 chip)

 It's time to connect the Arduino Interface Board with the Arduino Due itself.
-We're going to use the 20" M3 screw and stand-offs for that.
+We're going to use the 20" M3 screw and stand-offs to mount the board underneath the Arduino.

+(TODO: detail shots of the Arduino mounted to the interface board)

 Use hookup wire to connect the arduino's headers to the top part of the circuit board as follows: